x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-voice-mail/create-um-mailbox-policy.md

 4. Click **Save** to save the new UM mailbox policy.
 When you save the UM mailbox policy, all of the default settings including PIN policies, voice mail features, and Protected Voice Mail settings are enabled.
 If you want to customize or change any default settings, use the **Set-UMMailbox** cmdlet to change the settings for the UM mailbox policy you just created.

-### Use the Shell to create a UM mailbox policy
+### Use Exchange Online PowerShell to create a UM mailbox policy

 This example creates a UM mailbox policy named `MyUMMailboxPolicy` associated with a UM dial plan named `MyUMDialPlan`.

 ```
 New-UMMailboxPolicy -Name MyUMMailboxPolicy -UMDialPlan MyUMDialPlan